 PRISM is a recruitment mechanism intended to improve diversity among the postdoc population at Stanford.
 We welcome applicants with a wide variety of identities that are underrepresented within academia.
-Our foremost goals are to attract postdoc applicants who might not have otherwise considered Stanford for their postdoc who might thrive here, and to match those candidates to excellent faculty mentors.
+Our goals are to attract postdoc applicants who might not have otherwise considered Stanford for their postdoc and who might thrive here, and to match those candidates to potential faculty mentors.

-PRISM offers the following components to faculty & prospective postdocs:
+PRISM offers the following components to faculty and prospective postdocs:

-- travel funding and logistical support will be managed by OPA Staff,
+- travel funding and logistical support managed by OPA staff

-- 3-day visit as a cohort, including full-day interviews, access to current postdocs, & professional development,
+- 3-day visit as a cohort, including full-day interviews, access to current postdocs, and professional development

-- ongoing community-building activities for postdocs who come through PRISM...
+- ongoing community-building activities and support for postdocs who are recruited through PRISM

 How Do Faculty Engage With PRISM?

-- Review Applications: you will receive an email through our SmartSheet tracking system that will give you full access to the application for review (one email per applicant).
-You can also access your personal PRISM Applicant Dashboard here: https://bit.ly/PRISM-Dashboard *note: requires login to Smartsheet using your primary Stanford email address (SUNet ID)
+You can also access your personal PRISM Applicant Dashboard here: https://bit.ly/PRISM-Dashboard *note: requires login to SmartSheet using your primary Stanford email address (SUNet ID)

-- Selection and Scheduling: you will be notified within a month whether they have been selected for inclusion in the cohort and travel funding.
-If they have been selected, you will work with the applicant to schedule all interviews during your assigned time blocks.
-The PRISM team will handle all travel logistcs and costs.
+- Selection and Scheduling: you will be notified within a month whether they have been invited to visit during PRISM with travel funding.
+If they have been invited, you will work with the applicant to schedule all interviews during your assigned time blocks.
+The PRISM team will handle all travel logistics and costs.